Read more recent COVID-19 vaccine content with our Vaccine Access Test and our new series Pandemica.

 How can we prevent these types of outbreaks in the future?

 When it comes to epidemic preparedness and response, the idiom “an ounce of prevention is worth a pound of cure” is particularly fitting.
-Rightly, many countries and international organizations responded quickly once COVID-19 started to spread.
+Rightly, many countries and international organizations responded quickly once COVID-19 started to spread and the pandemic began.
 But a good response relies on even better preparation.

 For years experts have warned that the next big pandemic is a matter of “when” not “if.”
-That warning will still be true when the immediate threat from COVID-19 subsides.
+That warning will still be true when the COVID-19 pandemic finally comes to an end.

-With that in mind, the international community needs to ensure that three types of funding are available for current and future pandemics: immediate response; managing economic impact and dislocation; and building the capacity needed to prevent, detect, and respond to future threats.
+With that in mind, the international community needs to ensure that three types of funding are available for current and future pandemics: immediate response; managing economic impact and secondary effects (like education, food insecurity, etc.); and building the capacity needed to prevent, detect, and respond to future threats.

-All three funding streams are needed to improve health security today and ensure we are prepared for the next big health threat.
+All three funding streams are needed to improve health security today and ensure we are prepared for the next big health threat tomorrow.

 At ONE, we advocate for strong and effective health systems everywhere to keep people healthy, safe, and free of preventable diseases.
 We need strong funding, effective policies, political will, and targeted investments to make sure everyone, everywhere has the healthcare they need.